dxwayne/NGSL/docs/source/queries.rst

 Handy Queries
 =============

-.. role:: red

-This project is proceeding from two points of view:
+This project is proceeding from two points of view\:

 1. Integrate the spectral libraries from astronomical projects.
 2. Take in spectra from large and small telescope programs.